TheOverfloater/pathos-public/FAQ.md

 own, unique versions of these for features I needed to replicate.
 The reason why I referenced these is, that I had to replicate behavior similar enough that 13 years of content developed for my Half-Life mod would behave the same under the new engine code.
-I had to maintain compatibility to not have to throw work out.
+I had to maintain compatibility to not have to throw work out or rework the entire already existing campaign and/or models.
 Realistically I could not afford to write a completely new engine, and then also to modify and adjust over 83 levels that have been created over the years.
 Navigation code, NPC behavior and navigation, and the behavior of entities that are also there